Basic Configuration

 }

 Generic Extractor expects the response to be an array of items.
-If it receives an object, it searches through its properties to find an array.
-If it finds multiple arrays, it becomes confused because it is unclear which array you want.
-To fix this, add the dataField parameter as the error message suggests:
+If it receives an object, it searches its properties to find an array.
+Finding multiple arrays will be confusing because it is unclear which array you want.
+To fix this, change the Data Selector parameter (aka dataField) to value campaigns to point to the array of items you want to extract.

 {